ClinicalGenomicsGBG/NGP/README.md

 ### Singularity
 The Singularityfile is used to build a singularity image.

-`singularity build singularity_NGP.img Singularityfile`
+`singularity build ngp.img Singularityfile`

-Open an interactive shell by using the image, you can also mount a directory with files by using option `-B`:
+Or you can get the Singularity image by using the command:
+`singularity pull --arch amd64 library://vilmacanfjorden/default/ngpr:latest`

+Use it by starting a shell and mount a directory with your input files, in this case the files are put in the directory /scratch:
-`singularity shell -B /home/xcanfv/:/scratch singularity_NGP.img`
+`singularity shell -B /path/to/inputfiles/:/scratch ngp.img`

 # **More information**
 [Wiki](https://github.com/ClinicalGenomicsGBG/NGP/wiki)